MetriqOrg/go/services/horizon/internal/docs/reference/endpoints/transactions-create.md

 replacement: https://developers.stellar.org/api/resources/transactions/post/
 ---

-Posts a new [transaction](../resources/transaction.md) to the Stellar Network.
+Posts a new [transaction](../resources/transaction.md) to the Lantah Network.
 Note that creating a valid transaction and signing it properly is the responsibility of your client library.

-Transaction submission and the subsequent validation and inclusion into the Stellar Network's ledger is a [complicated and asynchronous process](https://www.stellar.org/developers/learn/concepts/transactions.html#life-cycle).
+Transaction submission and the subsequent validation and inclusion into the Lantah Network's ledger is a [complicated and asynchronous process](https://www.stellar.org/developers/learn/concepts/transactions.html#life-cycle).
-To reduce the complexity, horizon manages these asynchronous processes for the client and will wait to hear results from the Stellar Network before returning an HTTP response to a client.
+To reduce the complexity, horizon manages these asynchronous processes for the client and will wait to hear results from the Lantah Network before returning an HTTP response to a client.

 Transaction submission to horizon aims to be